CAMPAIGN HEADQUARTERSThe Power of YOU! Here's how YOU can make a difference in our metro, today.

 - Have your CEO send a personalized letter or e-mail encouraging employee participation.

-- Encourage them to attend campaign events and endorse United Way at them.
+- Encourage them to participate in campaign events and endorse United Way.

-- Take photos at events and share them on your intranet and social media.
+- Take photos and share them on your intranet and social media.
 If you would like United Way to share your images, send content to your donor engagement rep.

 - For companies using e-pledging, an electronic contribution link will be sent on the day of the kickoff and donors will receive an immediate “thank you” once a gift is submitted.